datahub-project/datahub/docs/api/tutorials/creating-domain.md

 # Creating Domains

 ## Why Would You Create Domains?

 Domains are curated, top-level folders or categories where related assets can be explicitly grouped.
 Management of Domains can be centralized, or distributed out to Domain owners Currently, an asset can belong to only one Domain at a time.
 For more information about domains, refer to [About DataHub Domains](/docs/domains.md).

 ### Goal Of This Guide

 This guide will show you how to create a domain named `Marketing`.

 ## Prerequisites

 For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.
-For detailed steps, please refer to [Prepare Local DataHub Environment](/docs/api/tutorials/references/prepare-datahub.md).
+For detailed steps, please refer to [Datahub Quickstart Guide](/docs/quickstart.md).

 ## Create Domain with GrpahQL